-- the first line of defence (e.g., model owner, developer, user[12], etc.) is responsible and accountable for managing the model risk - the second line of defence should be broadly comprised of two core functions: - Independent model review: This function is responsible for the independent vetting and validation[13] of models, providing conceptual and technical reviews of models developed and maintained, i.e., the full lifecycle of a model is reviewed (from inputs/data to outputs/monitoring).[14] - Model risk management: This function is responsible for establishing policies that explain the insurer's Model Risk Management practices and maintaining the model governance framework.
-Examples include, among others: establishing policies on how model reviews will be prioritized, maintaining an inventory of models, maintaining an inventory of current, accurate and complete documentation,[15] tracking model findings, etc. - the third line of defence should perform independent periodic review and/or audit of internal model oversight to assess adherence to established policies and procedures and any assumptions/approximations employed.
-The second line's review of the first line's analysis and conclusions should be sufficiently independent and thorough.
+- The first line of defence (e.g. model owner, developer, user 10, etc.) is responsible and accountable for managing the model risk - The second line of defence should be broadly comprised of two core functions: - ➤ Independent model review: This function is responsible for the independent vetting and validation11 of models, providing conceptual and technical reviews of models developed and maintained, i.e., the full lifecycle of a model is reviewed (from inputs/data to outputs/monitoring). - ▶ Model risk management: This function is responsible for establishing policies that explain the insurer's Model Risk Management practices and maintaining the model governance framework.
+Examples include, among others: establishing policies on how model reviews will be prioritized, maintaining an inventory of models, maintaining an inventory of current, accurate, and complete documentation, 12 tracking model findings, etc. - The third line of defence should perform independent periodic review and/or audit of internal model oversight to assess compliance with established policies and procedures.

-Based on the materiality of the model, the Three Lines of Defence should be adequately applied, and the corresponding documentation should be current, accurate and complete, in each step of the model lifecycle, which generally include development stage, implementation stage, monitoring/review stage for new/revised models:
+Based on the materiality of the model, three lines of defence should be adequately applied in each step of the model lifecycle which generally include development stage, implementation stage, monitoring/review stage for new/revised models: